trevjonez/PolyAdapter-Android/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Notes on the future

+I still think the main thing google got wrong with recycle view is that they allowed things to become too fuzzy, optional, and/or coupled.
+Loading items and binding data to views should not have been put inside a single type.
+This library I have always seen as a way to force implementations to acqknowledge the elements of the recycler view API's to make the system work as I think it was intended.
+Load -> diff -> incrementally bind.
+I started working on a coroutines version of the API's some time ago as I was retraining my brain to think in `suspend fun` rather than `Subscribe`/`Disposable`.
+That said I don't know how widely this library is used in industry.
+The way compose exposes the option of setting keys on lazy lists/columns I believe implicitly captures the load/diff/bind pattern that was arduous before and is now mostly compiler intrinsic (how we can assume it is the right way to go forward?).

+I am willing to support community needs on the project as time allows, but I suspect the need for it will be brief and rapidly diminishing.